 Located in the heart of Seattle’s Central District on the musically historic Jackson Street, we are dedicated to continuing excellence and equity in music education.

-WMS Music serves a diverse and dynamic student body through daily music ensembles: concert band, orchestra, choirs, jazz band, and one percussion ensemble.
+WMS Music serves a diverse and dynamic student body through daily music ensembles: band, orchestra, and choir.
 Students from every educational program and background are afforded the ability to participate, and more than half of the school’s population is enrolled in a music ensemble.
 Complimented by after-school music offerings, our program is truly groundbreaking.

 WMS Music FAQ’s